StackStorm/st2docs/docs/source/reference/cli.rst

 You can also use the ``st2 whoami`` command for a quick look at who is the currently configured user.

-The ``st2 login`` command is a good option if you want an easy way to authenticate via the CLI without storing your password in plain text.
+The previous section showed how to authenticate to StackStorm by embedding the username and password in plain text in configuration file.
+The ``st2 login`` command is good alternative to this, as you only need to store your username in configuration.

 Switching between users is also as easy as re-running the ``st2 login`` command.
 Other users' token cache files will remain, but the CLI configuration will be changed to point to the new username.

 However, should you choose to specify username and password as authentication credentials in the configuration file, the CLI will try to use those credentials